SafeConstellations: Mitigating Over-Refusals in LLMs Through Task-Aware Representation Steering: Introduction

-This becomes apparent in production applications where the context are extracted from external sources, user inputs, or retrieval augmented generation (RAG) \cite{lewis2020retrievalrag} pipelines.
+This becomes apparent in production applications where the contexts are extracted from external sources, user inputs, or retrieval augmented generation (RAG) \cite{lewis2020retrievalrag} pipelines.
 For example, a customer support system that relies on sentiment analysis might refuse to process reviews containing metaphorical expressions like ``killer good" or a translation service might reject historical documents that discuss sensitive topics of wars or revolutions due to perceived harmful content.
 Such refusals disrupt LLM helpfulness and diminish model utility.

-While over-refusal \cite{or-paper} broadly refers to the rejection of seemingly toxic inputs, we hypothesize that refusal rates differ by task for the same input.
-We define the problem of task over-refusal as the rejection of benign instructions solely based on inputs context, ignoring the actual task intent, which is benign.
-Ideally, we want the responses to be (1) \textit{non-refusing} and (2) either \textit{direct} or \textit{cautious}.
+While over-refusal \cite{or-paper} broadly refers to the erroneous rejection of seemingly toxic inputs, we hypothesize that refusal rates differ by \emph{task} that is assigned in the same input.
+We define the problem of task over-refusal as the rejection of benign instructions---solely based on input context, ignoring the actual task with benign intent.
+(Figure \ref{fig:figure1}) Given the benign intent, we ideally want responses to be (1) \textit{non-refusing} and (2) either \textit{direct} or \textit{cautious}.

 To address safety concerns, recent defense mechanisms leverage internal state monitoring and intervention to promote safer LLM outputs~\cite{mech110.5555/3692070.3694226, mech2antidote, mech3-gradsafe, mech4-zhou-etal-2024-emulated}.
-Prior works identified that LLMs encode task-specific information in their weight space, allowing mechanistic differentiation of tasks \cite{gueta-etal-2023-knowledge}.
-Building on these advances, we investigate the diversity of embedding regions across LLM layers and extend the literature by identifying consistent propagation patterns for different task types (input categories).
-We also examine how these patterns relate to output behaviors such as refusal, direct answering, and cautious responses.
+Prior works also identified that LLMs encode task-specific information in their weight space, allowing mechanistic differentiation of tasks \cite{gueta-etal-2023-knowledge}.
+Building on these advances, we study how embedding regions evolve across LLM layers for refusal behaviors.
+This leads us to pose \textbf{RQ1:} What attributes remain mechanistically constant for refusal and non-refusal cases? and \textbf{RQ2:} Can we conditionally steer away from refusals, only on benign-intent inputs?